jonathancraddock/mootparadox_grav/pages/02.blog/markdown-img-caption/item.md

 ===

-Unless I'm missing something obvious, I can't see that standard flavour Markdown has any simple mechanism for doing that.
-There are plugins to add the functionalify, wrapping it in a `<figure>` and using the image title as the `<figcaption>`.
-You could add a snippet of HTML, or some people suggest put the image in a Markdown table, or you could write a function to write in the caption.
+Unless I'm missing something obvious, I can't see that standard flavour Markdown has any simple mechanism for doing this.
+There are plugins to add the functionalify, wrapping your image in a `<figure>` and using the image title as the `<figcaption>`.
+You could add a snippet of HTML after the image.
+Or, some people suggest put the image in a Markdown table.
+Alternatively you could write a function to insert the caption after the fact.
 I didn't particularly like the sound of any of those.

 ![markdown-img-caption](markdown-img-caption.png "markdown-img-caption")

-I wanted a very simple caption, small text, centered beneath the image, maybe slightly paler than the surrounding paragraph text.
+I wanted to be able to write what looks like vanilla Markdown.
+Just a very simple caption, small text, centered beneath the image, maybe slightly paler than the surrounding paragraph text.

-Presumably what I'm trying here isn't a new idea, and I don't suppose it's *proper* use of the syntax, but my thought was simply style a block of text immediately after the image.
-Clearly it can't just be a regular paragraph, so I'm currently using an `<em>` tag, and it has to follow immediately - so that the Markdown parser writes it into the same paragraph tag as the image.
+Presumably what I'm trying here isn't a new idea, and I don't suppose it's *proper* use of the syntax either, but my thought was simply style a block of text immediately after the image.
+Clearly it can't just be a regular paragraph, so I'm currently using an `<em>` tag, and it has to follow immediately, so that the Markdown parser writes it into the same paragraph tag as the image.
 The Markdown is typically as follows:

 ```markdown